X-Plane/xptools/src/README.txt

 SOURCE TREE NOTES AND DEPENDENCIES

-The WorldEditor source tree and its related derived binaries are generally open-source and may be dependent on GPL libraries.
+The XPTools source tree and its related derived binaries are generally open-source and may be dependent on GPL libraries.
 All new code written by Laminar for WorldEditor is available under the MIT/X11 license.

-Certain directories from WorldEditor are also used by X-Plane.
-For examle, X-plane uses DSFLib internally to read DSF files.
-The directories that X-plane uses must be free of GPL dependencies because X-Plane is not open source.
-I will try to note this where possible.

-X-Plane's file structure currently includes some global dependencies.
-In a few cases the "XPCompat" headers are used to fake this environment for code that must coexist in both environments.

 Each subtree in this source tree represents a "package" or set of components/ translation units/objects  Each subtree directory will generally have a